rajsinghv1/SQL-Python-Ecommerce-Project/README.md

-# eCommerce Data Analysis with SQL & Python
+# ECommerce Data Analysis with SQL & Python
--
+--
 This project showcases data analysis of an eCommerce dataset using SQL and Python (Pandas).
 It addresses 15 business questions ranging from basic data exploration to advanced customer behavior analysis.

 📁 Project Structure